 What’s going to be done to make sure your slate walkway isn’t shattered and your marigolds aren’t flattened?
 Agree with your construction team on what the plan will be for protection around the house.

 Talk with the construction lead to figure out how long the dumpster with the old roofing material will be sitting in your driveway.
-Check if team members will be walking around the property with magnets to forage for accidentally discarded nails and staples.
+When carrying out a project on this scale, don't be surprised if the contractor opts for the largest dumpster available from the local suppler.
+Ergo, you want to know how long it's going to be hanging around with old roofing material sitting inside.
+Also check if team members will be walking around the property with magnets to forage for accidentally discarded nails and staples.

 Drop Tarps